r0bert-t/elevenlabs-integration/hosted-mcp/README.md

-# Claude using ElevenLabs hosted MCP
+# Claude using ElevenLabs hosted MCP server

 This example shows how the [ElevenLabs hosted MCP server](https://elevenlabs.io/docs/eleven-agents/operate/hosted-mcp) can expose agent management tools to AI assistants like Claude and help you prepare a YouTube voiceover by generating a draft script, analyzing the tone, selecting the best voice IDs from your account, and calling the ElevenLabs API to generate the audio files.